mkiroshdz/nand2tetris/README.md

 # nand2tetris

-This project follows the content of the course "From Nand to Tetris" to create a Von Neumann Computer from the scratch using the nand logic gate as the most basic building block.
+This project follows the content of the course "From Nand to Tetris" to create a Harvard Computer Architecture from the scratch using the nand logic gate as the most basic building block.

 ## Tools